Race, Ethnicity, and Immigration

 Anchoring vignettes are an increasingly common tool to reduce differences in how respondents interpret survey questions.
 This paper uses survey experiments to develop insights about how to design surveys with anchoring vignettes.
 It shows that placing vignettes prior to a self-assessment question can prime respondents, improving the measurement of the underlying concept.
 It also develops advice for survey questions that ask respondents to compare themselves to others.
 [Data]

 Legislative Studies Quarterly, 2013, 38(1):5-30; SSRN Working Paper 1643658, co-authored with Lee Drutman

 This paper exploits the public release of more than 200,000 internal emails by the Enron Corporation to better understand the types of lobbying that Enron engaged in.
 Enron devoted only a small fraction of its attention to campaigns and elections, and was far more active in formally participating in bureaucratic processes than previous work might suggest.
 It also uses tools from automated content analysis to focus attention on political emails.
 [Award: Best Paper, Political Organizations and Parties Section of APSA, 2010]

-Working Paper, co-authored with Jens Hainmueller and Teppei Yamamoto
+Political Analysis, Forthcoming, co-authored with Jens Hainmueller and Teppei Yamamoto

 This paper demonstrates the potential value of conjoint analysis to political scientists, using examples about vote choice and immigrant admission to the United States.
 In doing so, it develops a set of statistical tools for drawing causal conclusions from stated preference data based on the potential outcomes framework of causal inference.
+[Data]